Council and committees

 The Council is responsible for developing and monitoring strategy and policy for the HCPC, and ensuring that the organisation fulfils its function.
 It consists of 12 members (made up of six registrant and six lay members), led by the Chair.
 It is supported by statutory and non-statutory committees, which establish and monitor standards of education and training and to deal with fitness to practise issues.

-Our organisation is overseen by HCPC Chief Executive Marc Seale.
+Our organisation is overseen by HCPC Interim Chief Executive John Barwick.
 A staff team handles the day-to-day running of HCPC.

 The organisation’s key areas are: